Piracy: Middle Ages

 As early as Byzantine times, the Maniots (one of Greece's toughest populations) were known as pirates.
-The Maniots considered piracy as a legitimate response to the fact that their land was poor and it became their main source of income.
-The main victims of Maniot pirates were the Ottomans but the Maniots also targeted ships of European countries.
+The Maniots considered piracy a legitimate response to their land's poverty, and it became their main source of income.
+The main victims of Maniot pirates were the Ottomans, but the Maniots also targeted ships of European countries.

 Zaporizhian Sich was a pirate republic in Europe from the 16th through to the 18th century.
-Situated in Cossack territory in the remote steppe of Eastern Europe, it was populated with Ukrainian peasants that had run away from their feudal masters, outlaws, destitute gentry, run-away slaves from Turkish galleys, etc. The remoteness of the place and the rapids at the Dnieper river effectively guarded the place from invasions of vengeful powers.
+Situated in Cossack territory in the remote steppe of Eastern Europe, it was populated with Ukrainian peasants who had run away from their feudal masters, outlaws, destitute gentry, run-away slaves from Turkish galleys, etc. The remoteness of the place and the rapids of the Dnieper river effectively guarded it against invasions by vengeful powers.

 The main target of the inhabitants of the Zaporizhian Sich who called themselves "Cossacks", were rich settlements at the Black Sea shores of Ottoman Empire and Crimean Khanate.
 By 1615 and 1625, Zaporozhian Cossacks had even managed to raze townships on the outskirts of Istanbul, forcing the Ottoman Sultan to flee his palace.
 Don Cossacks under Stenka Razin even ravaged the Persian coasts.